devbird007/ChRIS-in-a-box/README.md

 ## Project Goals

-Chris in a box is intended to run Chris on RHDE
+Chris in a box is intended to run Chris as containers using Podman and Microshift depending on the choice of deployment.

 The folder _podman_ provides YAML files which can be read by `podman play kube` to run _ChRIS_.